sjcorreia/server-configuration/README.md

 As recommended, I have created a new Linux instance with [AWS Lightsail](https://aws.amazon.com/lightsail/), runnung Ubuntu 16.04 LTS.
 This instance provides a clean foundation for this project.
 My instance has the following public IP Address: `18.221.163.29`.
 If you visit the link [http://18.221.163.29/](http://18.221.163.29/) in your favorite browser, you can see the Item Catalog Application created for Project 3 of the Full Stack Nanodegree progam **while this instance is active**.

+**The instance for this Linux machine has been removed to avoid unnecessary fees.**

 ## Project Guidelines

 The requirements for this project were comprised of a few steps needed to proper set up the server, install additional required tools, and configure the Apache web server to host a web application.